megabrr/T440P_Coreboot_EDK2/README.md

 This guide assumes that you have an unlucked Bios (i.e. able to use flashrom - p internal).
 All the command are run in MX Linux.
 They should work in other debian variant.

+**WARNING: If the current OS installed on the laptop is working in legacy bios mode (i.e. not using uefi), the OS won't boot after flashing EDK2**

-# Befor we begin
+## Before we begin
-Make sure your linux distribution is up to date
+Make sure your linux distribution is up to date.
 ```
 sudo apt update -y
 sudo apt upgrade -y
 ```

-# Step 1
+## Step 1
 Use Libreboot script to install all the dependencies.
 ```
 sudo apt install -y python-is-python3